 Other highly regulated U.S. industries, such as biotechnology, commercial aviation, and even commercial space launch, have enjoyed far faster rates of innovation than nuclear energy.
 The slow pace of nuclear innovation results primarily from the high costs and risks the industry presents to would-be first movers: even before they begin the time-consuming process of building a new plant, utility companies and the firms that manufacture reactors must invest a great deal of capital and then wait a long time to acquire licenses from the U.S. government.
 And in the last few years, utilities have lost interest in building new reactors in the United States thanks to the boom in the domestic production of shale gas, which has made natural gas the preferred fuel for new U.S. power plants.

 But cheap U.S. shale gas is no long-term solution for the economic and environmental costs of global energy production.
 Natural gas prices are historically quite volatile, and although U.S. shale gas is certainly cleaner than coal, it is nevertheless a fossil fuel, and burning it still produces harmful levels of carbon dioxide.
-Nuclear power remains the best way to
+Nuclear power remains the best way to reliably produce electricity for homes and businesses on a large scale.
+That is why the continuing deficit in nuclear innovation is so troubling -- and why Washington needs to seek

 - Full website and iPad access